Report on the Lands of the Arid Region of the United States: Policy critiques and proposals

-In the report, Powell sites empirical evidence of rain patterns that contradict the theory that Rain follows the plow, which was widely propagated by politicians, scientists, railroad corporations, and proponents of Manifest destiny.
-Powell also argued against many common practices and laws used to settle unclaimed lands in the Public Domain managed by the General Land Office.
+In the report, Powell cites empirical evidence of rain patterns that contradict the theory that Rain follows the plow, which was widely propagated by politicians, scientists, railroad corporations, and proponents of Manifest destiny.
+Powell also argued against many common practices and laws used to settle unclaimed lands in the Public Domain managed by the United States General Land Office.
 Powell discouraged the practice of dividing government land into arbitrary rectangular plots for settlement, arguing that this technique ran the risk of concentrating valuable water resources on single plots, leaving adjacent plots unable to be settled, farmed or used for pasturage.
 He also pointed out the inadequacies of the Homestead Act of 1860 for settling the arid lands.
 The Act allowed individuals over the age of 21 to stake a claim for parcel of land of 160 acres.
 Powell argued that while this was fitting for the humid and sub-humid regions of the country, 160 acres of dry, western land would be too little to support grazing due to sparse vegetation and also too little for agriculture without irrigation due to scarce water availability.